crazypizzaman52/Killer_Whale/README.md

 # Killer_Whale Motor Control

-This project demonstrates controlling a REV Spark MAX motor controller and a NEO 550 motor using a Raspberry Pi with a CAN HAT and an Xbox controller.
-It reads the integrated encoder and prints the position in degrees.
+This project demonstrates controlling a CTRE Talon SRX motor controller with a BAG motor and a Versa Planetary encoder using a Raspberry Pi with a CAN HAT and an Xbox controller.
+It reads the encoder position and prints it in degrees.

 ## Requirements
 - Python 3
 - RS485/CAN HAT configured as `can0`
 - An Xbox controller connected via USB or Bluetooth
-- REV Spark MAX and NEO 550 wired to the CAN bus
+- CTRE Talon SRX with BAG motor and Versa Planetary encoder wired to the CAN bus

-Install Python dependencies:
+Install Python dependencies (including RobotPy's CTRE bindings):

 ```bash
 pip install -r requirements.txt